FITZGERALD, Cathy. The Ecological Turn: Living Well with Forests

 I presented a paper and led a workshop at the 50th Conference of Irish Geographers at Maynooth University, Dublin, Thursday 10th of May to Saturday 12th of May 2018.
 The Art & Geogrpraphy panel theme is: “The Earth as Our Home”.
 My presentation, online, is available here:

-I have been invited to help facilitate during the Cowhouse Studios 2018 How to Flatten a Mountain Artists Residency in Co.
-Wexford.
+I helped facilitate during the Cowhouse Studios 2018 How to Flatten a Mountain Artists Residency in Co.
+Wexford in April 2018.
 I will share ideas from science, environmental philosophy, and examples from effective and established eco-social art practices.
 The aim is to help the artists reflect on how they might more accurately read the environmental realities in rural Ireland during their residency, but also to equip the artists with new ways of thinking for their own home places, so they can create informed and engaging responses for their audiences.

 I was invited to present my research and eco-social art practice at the “Art & Activism: Resilience Techniques in Times of Crisis”, conference, to be held in The Netherlands between December 13th and 15th 2017.
 At the Research Center for Material Culture within the Museum Volkenkunde (National Museum of World Cultures) in the city of Leiden.
 Keynote Speakers include Prof. T.J Demos, Centre for Creative Ecologies, UC Santa Cruz.

 Presenting my research and practice at Feeding the Insatiable: A Creative Summit -real and imagined narratives of art and energy for a troubled planet.
 Organised by Dr. Richard Povall, Dartington Hall, Devon, England from November 9-11, 2016.